 Aesthetic phantoms appear as people who are absent, enigmatic rooms, recollections of old buildings or nostalgic visions.
-In Hellberg’s works they are given their own space, where silence, an arrested state, momentariness and a tensed mood of expectation are present.
+In Hellberg’s works, they are given their own space, where silence, an arrested state, momentariness and a tense mood of expectation are present.

 The mood can be compared to a thriller where viewers sense that they will be shown a place central to the plot that will serve as the setting of an important scene.
 Hellberg, however, ultimately keeps the secret of the phantoms to herself.
 She shares a piece of the story with us, but leaves the viewer in a state of expectation.